jdegoes/jdegoes.github.io/_posts/2023-01-24-scala-resurrection.md

 The main commercial organizations involved in contributing to the greater Scala ecosystem include:

  - **JetBrains**.
 JetBrains is investing quite a lot into Scala via its Scala development team.
 The problem is that their current approach to re-creating Scala's type system leads to massive waste, and it doesn't work and can't ever work.
 I would like to see JetBrains invest in the core compiler to make it better suited for use in an IDE (e.g. error recovery, plug-ins to export compile-time information, tooling around TASTY, etc.).
 I know many Scala developers who would easily pay $500 or more for a Scala IDE that actually worked.
  - **Lightbend**.
 Lightbend maintains the Scala 2.x compiler, allegedly with revenue from fintech-based support and maintenance contracts.
 This is important work, as Scala 3 adoption is still low in industry.
 However, given Lightbend has an uncertain future, and an increasingly tenuous connection to Scala, I believe that the company will stop funding 2.x maintenance.
-I hope the maintenance contracts will be smoothly transitioned to another organization who can continue to maintain Scala 2.x.
+I hope the maintenance contracts will be smoothly transitioned to another organization that can continue to maintain Scala 2.x.
  - **LunaTech**.
 LunaTech has not been very active in contributing to Scala, but recently the organization lent Chris Kipp to the Scala Center to focus on improved tooling for the Scala ecosystem (donating labor is one way to obtain a seat on the Scala Center advisory board).
 My hope is that this represents a long-term commitment from LunaTech to improving Scala tooling, and I would love to see them extend this investment.
  - **Scalac**.
 Scalac is one of the oldest Scala consultancies, and has invested into many open source libraries, particularly around the Akka and ZIO ecosystems.
 It would be fantastic to see this investment become more consistent, dedicated, and expanded.
  - **SoftwareMill**.
 SoftwareMill primarily contributes to the Scala open source ecosystem, principally its own projects such as Tapir, sttp, Bootzooka, Magnolia, MacWire, and so forth.
 These libraries have a positive impact on Scala's adoption in industry.
 It would be great to see these OSS investments maintained, and perhaps even supplemented with additional investment into tooling or the language itself.